Content

 Curious about what these semen retention benefits are?
 We’ll go over them below.

-The supposed benefits of semen retention can affect several aspects of men’s health, including physical, spiritual, and mental.
+The supposed benefits of semen retention may affect several aspects of men’s health and wellness, but research supporting semen retention benefits is incredibly limited.

 Here are eleven of the most popular claims: